 Born and raised in Southern Oregon to goodish parents, Tana has read more books than most people will ever own.
 Tana also loves the outdoors, staying active, and enjoying friends.
 When not coaxing her daughter out of her bedroom for some light, she can be found playing volleyball, basketball, or taking pictures.
 If she ever disappears don't go looking in Costa Rica *wink*.

 Thomas has lived all over the place, but calls Kentucky his home.
 He served as a missionary in the Dominican Republic West Mission.
 He graduated from Transylvania University with a degree in Spanish and Latin American/ Caribbean Studies, and currently works with migrant families and children in southeastern Kentucky as an educational administrator.
-He is the father of a beautiful boy, and the husband of an amazing, wonderful wife.
+He is father to a beautiful boy and a precious girl, and the husband of an amazing, wonderful wife.
 In his free time, Thomas loves to read, draw pictures in MS Paint, and sing heavy metal from the 80's.

 Tresa Edmunds blogs at feministmormonhousewives.org as Reese Dixon.
 ReeseDixon.com as herself, and everywhere else as a mouthy broad.

 I'm a heterodox Mormon who's lived my whole life in northern Utah, apart from a mission in Spain.
 I love exploring our theology and finding in it new ways to bring meaning to my life.
-In the church I'm a freshly minted Young Men's counselor.
-I have been married four years and my wife and I recently became parents to a precious little girl.
+In the church I'm a Sunday School teacher for the teenagers, which is a very fun and challenging calling.
+I have been married four years and my wife and I have a daughter who's almost a year old.

 Walter van Beek has held many positions outside and inside the church.
 He was president of the Dutch Anthropological Association twice (1975-1978, 1984-1987), and, following his lifelong fascination with the mind sport of draughts, from 1992 – 2003 was president of the World Draughts and Checkers Federation (FMJD), and, from 2003-2007 even president of the African Draughts Confederation (Africa is very strong in draughts), and is now ‘president for life’ of the FMJD.
 In that sports arena he was surprised to see very few Mormons in international sports bodies.
 In the church he has served in many functions and capacities, among which are his three times as branch president.
 He was stake president of the Rotterdam Stake, and is presently on the high council of that stake, while also teaching Institute and Sunday School.
 He is also member of the national Public Affairs Committee of the church in the Netherlands, and often translates for General Conference.
 In 2008 he received an official royal distinction for his various services, as ‘Ridder in the Orde van Oranje Nassau’ (‘Ridder’ means ‘knight’, a distinction comparable in the USA with a Congressional Medal).